 Taiwanese food derived from the various cuisines in mainland China (like Cantonese or Szechuan food), but you also find Japanese influences in Taiwanese cooking.
 And like in most island nations, seafood plays a big role in Taiwan’s cuisine.

 Local Specialties of Taiwan

-Despite being such a small country, you can find a lot of dishes that are special to a single region.
+Despite being such a small country, you can find a lot of dishes that are special to a single region – there’s not just one thing that sums up food in Taiwan.
 Yonghe, a suburb of Taipei, is famous for its freshly prepared soy milk, Taichung is well known for a sweet pastry named Sun Cake, Ilan is famous for a sticky rice snack called mochi while in Chiayi, you have to try the beloved cubic pastry (square cookies sprinkled with sesame seeds).
 Taiwanese people are so passionate about food that they will travel to another region within the country just to try their local dishes, by the way.

 A Love For ‘Small Eats’: Xiaochi

 One food Taiwan is famous for is its tradition of xiaochi, which translates to ‘small eats’.
 It can best be compared to the Chinese tradition of Dim sum or Spanish tapas: enjoying several small dishes throughout the day instead of the western concept of having three big meals a day.This concept is actually perfect for Taiwan visitors – it gives you more chances to sample all of Taiwan’s tasty dishes.